With Election Day only hours away, I thought it would be a

 The Richmond Region Small Business Solution Center has a

-great post that looks at some Virginia-specific issues
+great post that looks at some Virginia-specific issues.
+Virginia doesn’t have

 any law mandating employees get a certain amount of time off of work to vote,